-4.1 Methodology and Index Consultation Process
+Methodology and Index Consultation Process

-MSCI commences a public consultation when FIIC approves a proposal to make a material change to a methodology.
-This change is recommended by internal groups such as Index Research or Data Management.
-The analysis is triggered by an internal review or feedback from market participants.
+MSCI commences a public consultation when the EIC approves a proposal to make a material change to a methodology as recommended by an internal group, e.g., Index Research, Corporate Events, Corporate Data based on the internal analysis triggered by an internal review or any feedback from market participants on a particular topic.
+Such proposals may generally result from either market related developments or regular methodology reviews.

-Once the decision to open a consultation has been taken by the FIIC, a consultation document, which describes the topic and proposal, is created.
-This document is approved by the FIIC before public dissemination.
-The document also includes the date by which investors must provide feedback to MSCI.
+Once the decision to open a consultation has been taken by the EIC, a consultation document is created, which describes the consultation topic and, in some cases, presents either the initial thinking on the matter or a draft proposal.
+This document is approved by the EIC before public dissemination, including the date by which investors must provide feedback to MSCI.